Bunker Hill Houston Neighborhood Guide

 Bunker Hill Village is a deed-restricted, largely residential enclave.
 Through its building ordinances, the city has maintained its country-living vibe, as well as its reputation as one of the most desirable places to live in west of Houston.

-Compared to its neighbors, Bunker Hill Village’s real estate growth has been relatively slow, but by all accounts, still quite impressive.
-Single-family Bunker Hill homes for sale had a median sales price of $1,175,000 in 2005.
-In 2014, this figure has increased by more than half – to $1,815,000.
+Compared to its neighbors, Bunker Hill real estate has relatively grown slower, but by all accounts, still quite impressive.
+Single-family Bunker Hill homes for sale have a median sales price of more than $1,500,000.

 Like Piney Point and Hunters Creek, Bunker Hill features large lots – ranging from 18,000 to more than 80,000 square feet.
 Home prices depend on a number of factors, including age of the home, lot size, and location, though most Bunker Hill homes sell for upwards of $1,000,000.

 (Data sourced from the Houston Association of Realtors Multiple Listing Service and is deemed reliable but not guaranteed.)

 For updated information regarding Bunker Hill real estate pricing and trend analysis, please contact Paige Martin at Paige@HoustonProperties.com.

 Like most of the Memorial Villages, Bunker Hill features elegant homes on large wooded lots, tree-lined streets, and a tranquil atmosphere.

 Tearing down or updating older homes has also become a trend in the city.
 Because of the trend, new construction custom-built homes populate the area and have driven home prices up.

 There are, however, a number of older ranch-style homes still available in Bunker Hill.
 Some of these older properties are sold as lots, though they can still fetch prices of over $1,000,000.